 So there are only two independent Engineering constants to be determined in order to characterize the elastic properties of an isotropic material.

 A material is called orthotropic when the elastic properties are symmetric with respect to a rectangular Cartesian system of axes.
-The material symmetry axes are supposed to be parallel (or perpendicular) with the sheet boundaries.
+In the Resonalyser procedure the material symmetry axes are supposed to be parallel (or perpendicular) with the sheet boundaries.
 In case of 2D plane stress, the stress-strain relations for orthotropic material become:

 ε1 and ε2 are the normal strains and γ12 is the in-plane shear angle in the orthotropic material axe system (1, 2). σ1 and σ2 are the normal stresses.
 E1 and E2 are the Young’s moduli in the 1- and 2-direction and G12 is the in-plane shear modulus. ν12 is the major Poisson’s ratio and ν21 is the minor Poisson’s ratio.
 The flexibility matrix is symmetric.
 The minor Poisson’s ratio can hence be found if E1, E2 and ν12 are known.

 The figure above shows some examples of common orthotropic materials: layered uni-directionally reinforced composites with fiber directions parallel to the plate edges, layered bi-directionally reinforced composites, short fiber reinforced composites with preference directions (like wooden particle boards), plastics with extrusion preference orientation, rolled metal sheets, and much more…

 Standard methods for the identification of the two Young’s moduli E1 and E2 require two tensile tests, one on a beam cut along the 1-direction and one on a beam cut along the 2-direction.
 Major and minor Poisson’s ratio’s can be identified if also the transverse strains are measured during the tensile tests.
 The identification of the in-plane shear modulus requires an additional in plane shearing test.